Stranger in Moscow

-"Stranger in Moscow" is a song by American singer Michael Jackson from his ninth studio album, HIStory: Past, Present and Future, Book I (1995).
+"Stranger in Moscow" is a song by American singer and songwriter Michael Jackson from his ninth studio album, HIStory: Past, Present and Future, Book I (1995).
 The song was released as the fifth and final single in Europe in September 1996 by Epic Records, with a UK-release on November 4, 1996.
 It was released in the United States on July 7, 1997.

-The song's music video depicts the lives of six individuals, including Jackson, who are left isolated and disconnected from the world around them.
+The song's music video, directed by Nick Brandt, depicts the lives of six individuals, including Jackson, who are left isolated and disconnected from the world around them.
 "Stranger in Moscow" charted highly in the top 10 of numerous countries music charts worldwide, including Austria, the Czech Republic, Denmark, Hungary, Italy, New Zealand, Spain, Sweden, and the United Kingdom.
 However, it only peaked at number 91 on the Billboard Hot 100, becoming Jackson's lowest-peaking song on the chart.
 The song was performed on the HIStory World Tour in 1996–1997.
 It has been covered by other artists.